nicchunglow/can-i-login/README.md

-## Can I Login? - authorisation Assignment.
+## Can I Login? - Authentication  Assignment.

 #### Table of contents